bede/hostile/README.md

 # Hostile

-Host decontamination using minimap2 & samtools.
+FASTQ decontamination by host  depletion.
 Accepts paired fastq.gz files as arguments and outputs paired fastq.gz files.
 Downloads and caches a custom human reference genome to `$XDG_DATA_DIR`.
 Replaces read headers with incrementing integers for speed and privacy.
 Python package with CLI and Python API.
 Installs with conda/mamba.